-When was the last time an independent Australian craft beer got so many miles of commentary from everyone from shock jocks to the six o’clock news?
+When was the last time an independent Australian craft brewery got so many miles of commentary from everyone from shock jocks to the six o’clock news?
 And when was the last time politicians, apart from Anthony Albanese and a select few, were seen in public drinking craft?
 They are usually only seen sipping something generic and foreign owned.

-But people in the beer and brewing industry and the indigenous community have largely been silent on the matter.
+But people in the beer and brewing industry and the Indigenous community have largely been silent on the matter.

 A large part of that was out of respect for the matter and wanting to allow the breathing space for all parties to consider their positions without the noise from outsiders.
 Everyone needs to be doing that right now.

 For me personally, it never crossed my mind, whether I drank Colonial product or dealt with them on a professional level, that their name was in anyway offensive.
 Perhaps that’s because I knew where their name came from.
 It’s in reference to their beer colonising the Margaret River wine region.
 It’s cheeky, not imperialistic.

 This is ultimately a decision solely for Colonial, and where they want to take their fantastic brand and range of product in the future.
 I am 100 per cent going to support them in that.

 But the conversation needs to be had and we should all commend them for their stance throughout this.

 Without difficult conversations, and ultimately the change that comes from them, where would we be?
 And yes, believe it or not, beer and its associated products in Australia are part of the equality conversation.

 By its very nature, the Aussie craft beer industry is a minority in itself.
 The little brother to the big guys.
 Fighting to have its message heard above majority rule, while delivering a more tribal, bespoke voice of its own.